 Cold start, more snow moves in tonight

-CEDAR RAPIDS, Iowa (KCRG) - Grab the layers out the door this morning, winds chills be will be near -30°.
+CEDAR RAPIDS, Iowa (KCRG) - Grab some extra layers before heading out the door this morning, winds chills be will be near -30°.
 Expect a quiet morning with clouds increasing throughout the day.
 Highs will be on either side of 0°.

 A few light snow showers will be possible this afternoon before the bulk of our next system pushes in late tonight.
 The majority of the snow looks to fall overnight but could linger through the morning on Saturday.
 Eastern Iowa could see between 1-3″ of snow from this system.
 Slick roads will pop up quickly and winds could cause blowing snow with the texture of the snow being light & fluffy.